A healthier semi-classical dynamics: Toy models of classical-quantum dynamics

 \section{Toy models of classical-quantum dynamics}

 In this section we discuss a few simple toy models of the general dynamics illustrated above, specifically those generated by a Hamiltonian that saturate the decoherence-diffusion trade-off.
 Example trajectories for each of the models are simulated using basic numerical methods and the code can be found in \cite{github2022}.
 The simulations include toy models of a Stern-Gerlach experiment, a spin confined in a potential, a mass in a superposition of two locations generating a gravitational potential, and vacuum fluctuations as a source for the expansion rate of the universe.

-It would be interesting to study further the convergence of the numerical methods used here and to improve upon them, but here we will be content with simply extracting the qualitative behaviour of the toy models.
+The forms of the dynamics that we numerically study here are closely related to those used to study unravellings of quantum dynamics (c.f.
+Section \ref{sec: contMeasurement}), which have a long history of simulation \cite{gisin1992quantum,Wiseman_2001,breuer2002theory}.
+While it would be interesting to study further the convergence of the numerical methods used here by using these earlier models as benchmarks, and to find ways of improving upon them, here we will be content with simply extracting the qualitative behaviour of the toy models along single realisations of the dynamics.
+Comparing the number of timesteps that we use (around $N = 10^5$) to those in earlier work ($N=5000$ in \cite{gisin1992quantum}), we see that these individual trajectories are likely to be accurate, and indeed demonstrate a number of features in common with earlier work \cite{gisin1992quantum,Wiseman_2001}, such as rotation around the Bloch sphere and collapse to the $z$-axis.